HiralThadeshwar31/CPSC-8710-Memory-game/README.md

 ## About

-This is a simple Memory Game Web Application created for my second Milestone project with Code Institute.
-The game is designed to test a user's memory and is made up of a deck of cards, each card containing an image assigned randomly.
-The goal is to click on a card to reveal the image behind it, memorise the card containing that image and match cards with similar images until all 8 pairs are matched.
+As part of our Foundations of Software Engineering coursework, we have created a web-based memory game called "Christmas Matches" with a Christmas theme.
+The primary goal of this game is to evaluate a player's memory skills.
+It involves a deck of cards, each featuring a randomly assigned image.
+Players need to click on a card to reveal the image, memorize its location, and then match cards with identical images until all pairs have been successfully matched.

 <p align="center">
    <img src="images/appScreenshot.png" alt="screenshot of memory game"/>